gamma-opt/pyDecisionProgramming/docs/pig-breeder.rst

 .. code-block:: Python

-  import pyDecisionProgramming as pdp pdp.activate()
+  import DecisionProgramming as dp dp.activate()
   N = 4

 In Decision Programming, we start by initialising